shawntabrizi/Ethereum-Twitter-Bounty/README.md

     cd /path/to/twitter-bounty
     truffle test

-> Note that [these tests](./twitter-bounty/test) are all written in JavaScript due to the fact that these contracts are strongly dependent on the Oracle.
+> Note that [these tests](./twitter-bounty/test) are all written in JavaScript due to the fact that these contracts are strongly dependent on the asynchronous Oraclize process.

 <break>